simanga-dev/h3ndry.github.io/src/routes/projects/list/capentry_shop_net_Core_application.svelte.md

 project I am using it works with postgress database

 ### Design and Styles

+* The application has ability to send email when a capentry has been added to the order
+* Full autheticaton flow using email and using password
+* Request as many many capentry as posible since the is no limit
+* Validate the input from when a user enter the value
+* Date pickelovemr

 The design of the web application is styled using  the Semantic UI.
 I have enjoy working with UI libray.
 It makes buildings beautiful website easy